 If you have already experienced ghosting, you’d know how painful it can be.
 It is terrible enough when a relationship comes to an end, but it is even worse when the other person simply disappears into the wind like they never existed.
 Sadly, there are people who are cruel enough to leave without any confrontation.
-Ghosting that is, and it surely hurts a lot.
+Ghosting that is, and it sure hurts a lot.
 No meeting, no call, not even a goodbye text.

 What Is Ghosting?

 Google provides the definition of ghosting as “the practice of ending a personal relationship with someone by suddenly and without explanation withdrawing from all communication.”
-A person who ghosts someone refuses to answer to any calls or texts of their previous romantic interest.
+A person who ghosts someone refuses to answer any calls or texts of their previous romantic interest.
 They leave without any acknowledgement and pretend as if any form of relationship never existed.

 Ghosting is generally associated with romantic relationships, but one can also be ghosted by a friend or a relative too.
 Those who have been ghosted are clueless as to what happened all of a sudden.